 But even with a relevant topic, you need to consider the size of the website.
-For instance, pitching an idea on introduction to SEO wouldn’t help ahrefs but would work well for a new SEO blog.
+For instance, pitching an idea on an introduction to SEO wouldn’t help Ahrefs but would work well for a new SEO blog.

 Unless a blogger accepts sponsored posts, which is normal for many industries, offering money is a red flag and tacky.

 For example, you shouldn’t offer money for a backlink.
 Google guidelines are against paying for a link unless it’s a no-follow link.